TAI Hürkuş: Design and development

 In February 2017, photos were released by the Turkish MoD, showing the Hürkuş-C prototype carrying Roketsan UMTAS anti-tank guided missiles, Roketsan Cirit laser-guided rockets, an electro-optical and infrared (EO/IR) pod (likely the Aselsan Common Aperture Targeting System or CATS), and external fuel tanks.
 On 7 April 2017, a Hürkuş-C fired a Roketsan L-UMTAS anti-tank missile that successfully hit the target on the ground.

 TAI developed Hürkuş 2, which is a modified, lighter and improved version of Hürkuş aircraft.
 The first prototypes are on the assembly line and are expected to appear in 2025 and make their first flight.
-Deliveries are expected to begin soon after, in the same year.Turkish Aerospace announced that the Hürkuş-2 aircraft, had completed its first flight with 6,500 feet altitude, 140-knot speed, 20 minutes of flight time.
+Turkish Aerospace announced that the Hürkuş-2 aircraft, had completed its first flight with 6,500 feet altitude, 140-knot speed, 20 minutes of flight time..
+In September 2026, the Hürkuş 2 trainer aircraft was awarded a Military Type Certificate by the Defence Industry Agency (SSB).
+Deliveries are expected to begin in the 2026.

 15 Hürkuş 1B and 1C were delivered to Turkish Armed Forces but they were later redirected for export.
 15 Hürkuş-II will be delivered in 2025, 20 in 2026 and 20 in 2027.

 The Turkish government has indicated that the aircraft is expected to attract export sales, possibly from Middle Eastern countries, African countries or countries with limited air force budgets.
 According to a news report from CNN Türk, Australia and Sweden are interested in the aircraft.